lucmichalski/pmm-doc/source/platform/dbaas.rst

 Add a Kubernetes cluster
 ************************

+1. Select the *Kubernetes Cluster* tab.

-1. Click *Add new Kubernetes Cluster*
+2. Click *Add new Kubernetes Cluster*

-2. Enter values for the *Kubernetes Cluster Name* and *Kubeconfig file* in the relevant fields.
+3. Enter values for the *Kubernetes Cluster Name* and *Kubeconfig file* in the relevant fields.

    .. image:: /_images/PMM_DBaaS_Add_Kubernetes_Cluster.jpg

-3. Click *Add*.
+4. Click *Add*.

 ***************************
 Delete a Kubernetes cluster